14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Oh Nikko, how I love thee

-Nikko, our first stop on our Japan trip, ended up being my favorite place in Japan.
+Nikko, my first stop on my Japan trip, ended up being my favorite place in Japan, and since it’s doable as a day trip from Tokyo, I had to add it to my What to do in Tokyo list.
 Forget the food, though—total letdown.
-And while a bad restaurant experience has been known to completely shatter my opinion of a place (looking at you, Ronda!), Nikko’s charm level managed to hold up.
+And while a bad restaurant experience has been known to completely shatter my opinion of a place, Nikko’s charm level managed to hold up.

 I think Nikko is worth 2 days of your time, but if a day trip from Tokyo is all you have managed, do it.
 The place is a postcard come to life, with gems like Lake Chuzenji, Kegon Falls, and the majestic Toshogu Shrine.
 Just brace yourself for the traffic; it's a nightmare.
 But even that didn’t make me love Nikko any less.
 Every honk and delay is worth it for the views and the serenity of spots like Yudaki Falls and the Imperial Villa.